Skip to main content

 Why stopgaps matter

 Failing to do anything until a complete solution is ready places all of the burden on end-users in the mean time.
 Stopgaps shift some of the burden away from navigator-side by creating something usable now -- however flawed -- with a clear path toward long-term remediation.
 They admit imperfection while centering immediacy and dignity.
+A partial measure without intentional temporariness does not do that category work.

 In the news